This article may contain links from our affiliate partners. Please read how we make money!

 27. Instant Pot Rajma Masala

 Rajma masala is a delicious Indian curry made by slow-cooking red kidney beans in a rich and flavorful vegetable gravy called curry masala.
-Tender, melt in your mouth kidney beans give hearty and comforting texture to this sultry Indian Curry.
+Tender, melt-in-your-mouth kidney beans give hearty and comforting texture to this sultry Indian Curry.

 28. Instant Pot Yellow Moong Dal Tadka Fry